Seiji Kameda

 Seiji Kameda (亀田 誠治, Kameda Seiji) is a Japanese music producer, arranger and bass guitarist.

-He has worked extensively with Ringo Shiina, serving as her producer and touring bassist for many years, including his tenure with their band Tokyo Jihen from 2005 to 2012.
+He has worked extensively with Ringo Shiina, serving as her producer and touring bassist for many years, including his tenure with their band Tokyo Jihen.

 Biography

 He was born in New York City but moved to Japan when he was one.
 He started piano classes with his elder sister when he was 3 years old.
 In 1970 he moved to Osaka.
 One year later he joined Chisato Elementary School.
 He began to study classical guitar in 1975 with his elder brother.